 Matt and his wife Ana have four kids and have lived in Oregon City since 2006.
 Originally hailing from Green Bay, Wisconsin, Matt is a civil engineer working in asset management in the hydroelectric power industry.
 Matt is active in Christian education, having taught at a Christian school for several years and currently serving on the board of directors of another local Christian school.
 He was ordained and installed as an elder at RCC in January 2018.

-Michael Lortz – Elder – Moderator of the Session
+Michael Lortz – Elder – Clerk of the Session

 Roger was born and raised in San Diego, California, and served six years active duty in the US Navy from 1972-1978, where the Lord found and saved him.
 After his enlistment, he attended Multnomah University, graduating in 1984 with a Bachelor of Science in Biblical Education.
 Roger has served our congregation as a Sunday School teacher and administrator, and has overseen the weekly Sunday fellowship meal (Agape), the internal benevolence program and the greeters.
 Roger also served as a deacon from 2003 until his ordination and installation as an elder in November of 2016.
 He and his wife Beverly have 4 grown children and 9 grandchildren.
 They have been members at RCC since 1995 and live in Oregon City.